bitnami/charts/bitnami/jasperreports/README.md

 <!--- app-name: JasperReports -->

-# JasperReports packaged by Bitnami
+# Bitnami package for JasperReports

 JasperReports Server is a stand-alone and embeddable reporting server.
 It is a central information hub, with reporting and analytics that can be embedded into web and mobile applications.